Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Abstract

 \section{Abstract}

 Antibody therapeutics and vaccines are among our last resort to end the raging COVID-19 pandemic.
-They, however, are prone to over 1,800 mutations uncovered by a \href{https://users.math.msu.edu/users/weig/SARS-CoV-2_Mutation_Tracker.html}{Mutation Tracker}.
-It is urgent to understand how vaccines and antibodies in the development would be impacted by mutations.
-In this work, we first study the mechanism, frequency, and ratio of mutations on the spike (S) protein, which is the common target of most COVID-19 vaccines and antibody therapies.
-Additionally, we build a library of antibody structures and analyze their 2D and 3D characteristics.
+They, however, are prone to over 5,000 mutations on the spike (S) protein uncovered by a \href{https://users.math.msu.edu/users/weig/SARS-CoV-2_Mutation_Tracker.html}{Mutation Tracker} {based on over 200,000 genome isolates}.
+It is imperative to understand how mutations would impact vaccines and antibodies in the development.
+In this work, we first study the mechanism, frequency, and ratio of mutations on the S protein that is the common target of most COVID-19 vaccines and antibody therapies.
+Additionally, we build a library of { 56} antibody structures and analyze their 2D and 3D characteristics.
 Moreover, we predict the mutation-induced binding free energy (BFE) changes for the complexes of S protein and antibodies or ACE2.
-By integrating genetics, biophysics, deep learning, and algebraic topology, we deduce that some of the mutations such as M153I, S254F, and S255F may weaken the binding of S protein and antibodies, and potentially disrupt the efficacy and reliability of antibody therapies and vaccines in the development.
-We provide a strategy to prioritize the selection of mutations for designing vaccines or antibody cocktails.
+By integrating genetics, biophysics, deep learning, and algebraic topology, we reveal that most of 462 mutations on the receptor-binding domain (RBD) will weaken the binding of S protein and antibodies and disrupt the efficacy and reliability of antibody therapies and vaccines.
+A list of 31 vaccine escape mutants is identified, while many other disruptive mutations are detailed as well.
+We also unveil that about 65\% existing RBD mutations, including those variants recently found in the United Kingdom (UK) and South Africa, will strengthen the binding between the S protein and human angiotensin-converting enzyme 2 (ACE2), resulting in more infectious COVID-19 variants.
+We discover the disparity between the extreme values of RBD mutation-induced BFE strengthening and weakening of the bindings with antibodies and angiotensin-converting enzyme 2 (ACE2), suggesting that SARS-CoV-2 is at an advanced stage of evolution for human infection, while the human immune system is able to produce optimized antibodies.
+This discovery, unfortunately, implies the vulnerability of current vaccines and antibody drugs to new mutations.
+Our predictions were validated by comparison with more than 1,400 deep mutations on the S protein RBD.
+Our results show the urgent need to develop new mutation-resistant vaccines and antibodies and to prepare for seasonal vaccinations.